maz0r/klipper_canbus/install.md

 Assumptions

-- A working instance of Klipper, Moonraker and / or Mainsail/Fluidd and all pre-requisits
+- A working instance of Klipper, Moonraker and / or Mainsail/Fluidd
-- Access to the Raspberry PI terminal (SSH or physical keyboard/mouse)
+- Access to the Raspberry PI terminal (via SSH or physical keyboard/mouse/display)
 - A CAN adapter (USB or SPI)
   - Waveshare RS485 (Serial)
   - MKB Canable / Canable Pro (USB)